jEnbuska/none-dux/README.md

 --------------
 ## Warnings
 #### 0. If you consider using none-dux in production
-Note that performance on legacy browsers is significantly slower
+Note that performance on old browsers is significantly slower

 Remember to call 'clearReferences' ones in a while
 #### 1. All keys must be strings or numbers